Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 WaveDrom is a timing diagram (waveform) generator widely used in engineering circles.
-It converts textual description specified as a JSON object ('WaveJSON' in WaveDrom parlance) into a vector graphics file (in the SVG format).
+It converts textual description specified as a JSON object (\'WaveJSON\' in WaveDrom parlance) into a vector graphics file (in the SVG format).
 The use of vector graphics ensures that the diagrams are of high quality and resistant to scaling artifacts.
-The software uses a library of 'bricks' ('skin' in WaveDrom parlance) to assemble waveforms.
+The software uses a library of \'bricks\' (\'skin\' in WaveDrom parlance) to assemble waveforms.
 The usage of standard building blocks ensures a consistent look for the rendering of different signal lanes.
 Waveforms created by different users also tend to have a consistent look as long as the same skin is being used.
 By virtue of being written in JavaScript, the software is inherently cross-platform and can be run locally using any modern web browser.

 The clean and consistent look of the WaveDrom output makes it a candidate for generating professional electrical diagrams.
 These are